 On an early evening in March, David Butler and Matthew Brue were prepping for a private, intimate show in the Fairfax Village area of Los Angeles.
 The performance space was as warm as the day (climate change, kids) but one assumes that a band based in Austin, TX would be used to such things.
 At the end of the evening, a certain theory rang true: Almost everything that is done in the dark eventually comes into the light.

-Welcome to the light, Matthew a tie and David Butler: Missio.
+Welcome to the light, Matthew and David aka Missio.

 Not that Matthew and David were doing anything shady with their time, it’s just that music and songwriting – at least where Matthew was concerned – served a more personal, emotionally liberating purpose coupled with – oddly – no interest in actually performing those songs.